Coronavirus And Drinking Games: Author Of New Book Sees Commonalities

 In your book, you describe a drinking game, Neknomination, that started on Facebook and YouTube in 2014 in Australia and "went viral."
 You studied it when it came to England, and you correctly predicted the game would die out quickly.
 How did you come to that conclusion?

 In Neknomination, people were downing pints of beer and large quantities of alcohol.
-Each person would do it, post a video on line and nominate two or three others to outdo them.
+Each person would do it, post a video online and nominate two or three others to outdo them.
 Those people had to meet the challenge and nominate others within 24 hours.
 In studying it, we had two bits of information that are really hard to get at in disease outbreak: the reproduction number — how many others one person "infects" — and the lag time, 24 hours, after which people would stop spreading the game.
 Friends tend to cluster together and nominate the same people.
 That reduces the reproduction number below one and leads to a smaller outbreak.
 Despite a media frenzy in early February 2014, [the game] was all but gone by the end of that month.

 Talk about the importance of the reproduction rate in contagion.